ajaviaad/doctorvit/README.md

-# DoctorVIT — Hyperstack H200 Production (doctorvit.eu)
+# DoctorVIT — Hyperstack H200 Production

 This scaffold is pre-configured to expose service at **https://doctorvit.eu** with Let's Encrypt TLS.